Vought F-8 Crusader: Vietnam War

 As the conflict progressed, North Vietnam received MiG-21s, which proved to be a more capable opponent for the F-8, yet it still proved to be effective with good teamwork and exploiting the MiG-21's weaknesses.
-Following the end of Operation Rolling Thunder in November 1968, American aircraft stopped flying in airspace in which MiGs encounters were expected and thus there were less opportunities for aerial engagements to occur.
-Accordingly, the Crusader became increasing used as a "bomb truck", with both ship-based U.S. Navy units and land-based US Marine Corps squadrons attacking communist forces in both North and South Vietnam.
+Following the end of Operation Rolling Thunder in November 1968, American aircraft stopped flying in airspace in which MiGs encounters were expected and thus there were fewer opportunities for aerial engagements to occur.
+Accordingly, the Crusader increasingly became used as a "bomb truck", with both ship-based U.S. Navy units and land-based US Marine Corps squadrons attacking communist forces in both North and South Vietnam.
 US Marine Crusaders flew only in the south, where they largely performed close air support and interdiction missions.
 During December 1972's Operation Linebacker II, numerous Navy F-8s were assigned to fly aerial superiority missions, yet these were largely unopposed; actual combat with MiGs had become exceeding rare by this point of the conflict.

 Navy Crusaders flew only from the small Essex-class carriers.

 Despite the "last gunfighter" moniker, the F-8s achieved only four victories with their cannon; the remainder were accomplished with Sidewinder missiles, partly due to the propensity of the 20 mm (.79 in) Colt Mk 12 cannons' feeding mechanism to jam under G-loading during high-speed dogfighting maneuvers.
 Between June and July 1966, during 12 engagements over North Vietnam, Crusaders claimed four MiG-17s for two losses.
 Crusader pilots would claim the best kill ratio of any American type in the Vietnam War, 19:3.
 Of the 19 aircraft claimed during aerial combat, 16 were MiG-17s and three were MiG-21s.
 While VPAF pilots claimed 11 F-8s shot down by MiGs, official US sources indicate that only three F-8s were lost in air combat, all of them during 1966, to cannon fire from opponents in MiG-17s.
 A total of 170 F-8s would be lost to all causes – mostly ground fire and accidents – during the war.